microsoft/covid-vaccine-bot/policies.md

 Food/agriculture production, critical manufacturing, U.S. Postal Service, public mass transit, grocery store employees Veterinarians and support staff
 Clergy and other essential support for houses of worship (see [here](https://coronavirus.maryland.gov/pages/vaccine))
-* Are you age 60+?
+* Are you age 65+?
-* Are you currently hospitalized and diagnosed with a high-risk medical condition?
+* Are you age 16+, and have a high-risk medical condition?
 	* Individuals who are currently receiving hospital-based treatment, including in hospital outpatient centers, AND diagnosed with at least one of the following conditions:
 Cancer patients who are currently in active treatment End stage renal disease patients requiring hemodialysis